 Laura Zizzo is a lawyer and strategic advisor with over a decade of experience leading organizations towards a low-carbon and climate-adapted future through the application of law and policy.
 Laura started her legal career with a prominent Bay Street law firm before founding the first law firm in Canada focused on climate change in 2009.
 She is a frequent writer and speaker on the move to the low-carbon economy and is a leading voice on the legal imperative to adapt to climate change.
 Laura holds a degree in Environmental Studies (BES) from the University of Waterloo and a law degree (JD) from University of Toronto.

 Policy Director, Zizzo Strategy Inc.

 Joanna is a trained lawyer and policy advisor who combines her advocacy and scientific skills to identify risks and create innovative solutions.
 Her work focuses on global carbon policy, land-use and transportation planning, resilient cities and climate risk.
 Joanna previously practiced at a boutique law firm where she advised clients on emerging issues in climate change, energy and environmental law and policy.
 Prior to that, she practiced at a premier law firm in New York.
 Joanna graduated magna cum laude from Cornell University with a degree in Natural Resources (BSc) and obtained her law degree (JD) from the University of Toronto.

 Zizzo Strategy helps private and public sector clients thrive in a low-carbon and climate-disrupted world.
 We have both lawyers and engineers on our team and work at the intersection of law, engineering, and business, using our deep climate knowledge to help our clients understand critical issues, create frameworks to enable better decision making, and implement effective and efficient solutions.

-Fee: $795 +HST (for professional development and recognition as meeting IRP course requirement)
+Fee: $900 (all taxes included) (for professional development and recognition as meeting IRP course requirement)

 Practice Lead, Globalization and Sustainable Development